Andy Burnham: Brown Cabinet (2008–2010)

+As health secretary, Burnham proposed the creation of a National Care Service, which would introduce a publicly funded system of social care free at the point of use along the same lines of the National Health Service.
+In July 2009, the Department of Health released its green paper Shaping the Future of Care Together, which proposed a National Care Service "on par with the NHS".
+This was followed by a public consultation in September called the "Big Care Debate", which was promoted by Prime Minister Gordon Brown as a "crucial national debate".
+The consultation found a public desire for social care reform and explored different ways to introduce the NCS.
+The government decided to introduce the NCS gradually and in different stages, with the first stage beginning with the Personal Care at Home Act 2010, which was passed in April 2010.
+Burnham formally launched the NCS a month earlier, giving all elderly and disabled people free social care.
+The second stage was planned to begin from 2014 and would extend free social care to people who were in residential care for more than two years.
+A third and final stage would fully introduce the NCS, giving all adults free social care after 2015.
+However, after Labour's defeat in the 2010 general election, the Conservative and Liberal Democrat coalition of David Cameron and Nick Clegg scrapped the NCS with the Personal Care at Home Act 2010 later being repealed.

 In Opposition (2010–2017)

 First leadership campaign (2010)

-Burnham became Shadow Secretary of State for Health after May 2010 following the defeat of Gordon Brown's government.
+Following May 2010, following the defeat of Gordon Brown's government, Burnham became Shadow Secretary of State for Health.
 Following Brown's resignation as leader of the Labour Party, Burnham declared his intention to stand in the subsequent leadership contest.
 He launched his leadership campaign in his Leigh constituency on 26 May.
 Burnham stood on his philosophy of "aspirational socialism", aligning himself with Intern Aware's campaign to end unpaid internships.
-He made policy commitments including the creation of a national care service and replacing inheritance tax with a land value tax.
+He made policy commitments including creating the National Care Service, which he had previously introduced as health secretary before its abolition by the Coalition, and replacing inheritance tax with a land value tax.
 Burnham finished fourth, eliminated on the second ballot with 10.4% of the vote.
 The leadership contest was won by Ed Miliband.

 Miliband Shadow Cabinet (2010–2015)

 In October 2010, Burnham was appointed Shadow Secretary of State for Education and election co-ordinator for the Labour Party.
 As shadow education secretary, Burnham opposed the coalition government's plans for "free schools".
 He argued for moving the education system back towards a comprehensive system.

 A year later, he was appointed to the role of Shadow Secretary of State for Health, which he held until 2015.

 In July 2013 The Daily Telegraph reported that Burnham's staff had edited his Wikipedia page to remove criticisms of his handling of the Stafford Hospital scandal.
 Burnham's office claimed they had removed false statements that had been drawn to their attention.